terraform-mongodbatlas-modules/terraform-mongodbatlas-private-endpoint/modules/aws-private-link-cluster/README.md

 | [aws_vpc_endpoint](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/vpc_endpoint) | resource |
 | [mongodbatlas_privatelink_endpoint_service](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/privatelink_endpoint_service) | resource |

-Refer to the [MongoDB Atlas](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs) and [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) Terraform providers documentations if you want more information.
+For more information, see the [MongoDB Atlas](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs) and [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) Terraform providers documentation.

 In the case of the geosharded cluster, you have to enable the regionalized mode for Private Link and in each module defined provide a different AWS provider with the corresponding region.
-This [example](https://github.com/terraform-mongodbatlas-modules/terraform-mongodbatlas-private-endpoint/tree/main/examples/aws-private-link-cluster-geosharded) shows how you can do it.
+For an example, see [the AWS geosharded cluster example folder](https://github.com/terraform-mongodbatlas-modules/terraform-mongodbatlas-private-endpoint/tree/main/examples/aws-private-link-cluster-geosharded).

 ## License